tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_presentation.md

 ### Our Implementation Proves Viability
 - Both InternVL3 and Llama-3.2-Vision outperform LayoutLM
 - Production-ready with immediate benefits
-- Clear ROI within 6 months
+- Clear performance advantages demonstrated

 ### The Future is End-to-End
 - No more OCR dependencies